 1. The Health Careers Committee interview serves a number of functions.
 HOWEVER PLEASE UNDERSTAND THE INTERVIEW IS NOT INTENDED AS A SCREENING TOOL.
 We do not see ourselves as an admission committee and so we are not looking for negative things to report in your Committee letter.
 Our job is to present you in the best light possible while still being truthful, and that is the philosophy we bring to the writing of the letter.
 However we still see the interview as serving some important roles.

 2. After the interview is completed a draft of the Health Careers Committee letter will be prepared.
-At that time you will be give an opportunity to review its contact in general terms in an “exit interview.”
+At that time you will be given an opportunity to review its content in general terms in an “exit interview.”
 Although not required, most students find it useful so they can tailor their applications to the contents of the letter.
 You should also feel free to discuss your interview with the members of the Committee who conducted your interview.